2019 NFL Draft Order: Full List of Picks for Every Team After Week 17

 Unlike previous years when quarterbacks were drafted with the No. 1 overall pick, a defensive player is expected to be taken first in April.

-Ohio State's Nick Bosa is the frontrunner to be the first player off the board, while Alabama's Quinnen Williams and Houston's Ed Oliver are in contention as well.
+Ohio State's Nick Bosa is the front-runner to be the first player off the board, while Alabama's Quinnen Williams and Houston's Ed Oliver are in contention as well.

 Regardless of who lands with the Cardinals, the No. 1 pick will join Myles Garrett and Jadeveon Clowney as defensive linemen chosen first overall in the NFL draft in the last six years.

-A majority of the available defensive lineman are expected to make an impact right away, and that's exactly what the teams at the top of the draft order are in need of.
+A majority of the available defensive linemen are expected to make an impact right away, and that's exactly what the teams at the top of the draft order are in need of.

-If Bosa is the guy at No. 1, he'll be the first Ohio State player to be selected at that position since Orlando Pace went to the St. Louis Rams in 1997.
+If Bosa is the guy at No. 1, he'll be the first Ohio State player to be selected first overall since Orlando Pace went to the St. Louis Rams in 1997.

 Bosa would also join a handful of former teammates in the NFL, as 26 players have been drafted out of Ohio State in the last three years.

-If Oliver is the choice for the Cardinals, he'd be the first player to be taken with the No. 1 pick from Houston, while Williams would be the second-ever player out of Alabama to be the top selection.
+If Oliver is the choice for the Cardinals, he'd be the first player to be taken with the No. 1 pick from Houston, while Williams would be the second player out of Alabama to be the top selection.

 Quarterback Class Much Weaker Than 2018